ahancock1/Han.EntityFrameworkCore.Repository/README.md

 # Han.EntityFrameworkCore.Repository
-A generic repository pattern for entity framework core
+A generic repository pattern for entity framework core that exposes CRUD functionality and async methods.

+Exposes:

+	All
+	Any
+	Create
+	Delete
+	Get
+	Update

 ## Installation